 Go to the source.
-The language of Dante and Michelangelo, Italian offers insight to the roots of western culture.
+The language of Dante, Michelangelo, and Machiavelli, Italian offers insight into the roots of Western culture.

 Get access.
-Roanoke's has developed relationships with universities at desirable locations throughout Italy to give students access to distinct study abroad experiences.
+Roanoke has developed relationships with universities in regions throughout Italy to give students access to distinct study abroad experiences.

 - The Institute at Palazzo Rucellai - Florence, Italy